Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/payment_api.rst

     - Call keypoolrefill and retry.

-.. important:: To view a list of the complete API, please click `here <https://zcash-rpc.github.io/>`_
+.. important:: To view a community maintained list of the API, please click `here <https://zcash-rpc.github.io/>`_